 There are many roles within the board but our overall goal is to oversee the operation and management of the organization.
-We set and execute strategic visions and goals, manage finances, plan events, handle membership and registrations, communicate with members and represent the interests of the membership.

 Would you like to run for the MNA board?

-Becky Pollack, Treasurer / Ney Nature Center
+Becky Pollack, President / Ney Nature Center

-I am currently the Executive Director of the Ney nature Center in Henderson, MN.
+I am currently the Executive Director of the Ney Nature Center in Henderson, MN.
 I am a graduate of Mankato State University, Mankato with a Bachelor of Science Degree in Geography and minors in Earth Science and Geology.
 I began working with Ney Nature Center 10 years ago scheduling and teaching naturalist programs.
 My background with project based learning, love of the natural world and experience in non-profit management made for an easy transition to Executive Director.
 My connection to the Ney Nature Center and love of the outdoors goes back to 1995, when the deformed frogs were found by my fellow classmates from the Minnesota New Country School.
 As students, we worked closely with scientists, the media, and local environmentalist to bring awareness to the water quality issues that harm the frogs and other wildlife.
 My husband, Nick, and I have two kids, Greg (16) and Sami (13) and many family pets.
 Recently we have begun rasing a heritage breed of pigs (Red Wattle) in a non-confinement, pasture style setting, fulfilling my husband’s lifelong goal of being a farmer.

 Michael Harrison, Vice President / St. Paul School of Northern Lights